musoniusr/DhammaratoDhamma/_posts/2024-02-16-meditation-myths-guru-viking-episode-241-with-dhammarato.md

 I have several questions, but perhaps you could begin by addressing this idea of formal practice and in what way western Buddhism, in your view, has deviated from the teachings of the Buddha in this regard.

-Dhammarato: All right, the first thing to talk about would be the middle path, that everything that fits in with the teaching of the Buddha about Dukkha, Dukkha Naroda, seeing the dukkha and coming out of it is the real practice.
+Dhammarato: All right, the first thing to talk about would be the middle path, that everything that fits in with the teaching of the Buddha about Dukkha, Dukkha Nirodha, seeing the dukkha and coming out of it is the real practice.
 And that often we find formal practice in the sense that people are not getting much value out of it.
 And so they try harder and try harder, put in more hours, spending a lot of time.
 In fact, the formal system tends to start with an hour, which almost no one that's never practiced before is ready for.

 And so, in fact, the formal practice that is often used actually creates dukkha, rather than eliminating it right from the get go.
 Now, the Buddha taught, and this is in the dhammapada, as well as the samhutanakaya and other places that the teaching of the Buddha is good in the beginning, good in the middle, and good in the end, with the right phrasing and meaning and the order in which it's taught.
 And oftentimes, the beginners, it's kind of like a western mindset.
 We want to see the bottom line.
 We don't want to read through the whole novel.